Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Conclusion

 We also considered the response of disorder introduction in parameters of three-qubit pure states, and found that the inhibition of the spread of entanglement - genuine multiparty entanglement in this case - can again be seen in this case.
 For both two- and three-qubit cases, we considered the effect of noise on the phenomenon of inhibition of spread of entanglement in response to disorder introduction.

 Why does an entanglement measure that is allowed to span over a certain range does not cover that uniformly?
 The answer could be because the physical characteristic, viz. entanglement, is a nonlinear function of the state parameters.
 A peak develops in the allowed range of entanglement, when random quantum states are chosen.
 The distribution therefore has an average, and a nontrivial spread.
-It may intuitively seem that if we ``rattle'' the state parameters, the distribution of the entanglement will also be rattled: the mean will change and the spread will increase.
+It may intuitively seem that if we perturb the state parameters, the distribution of the entanglement will also be perturbed: the mean will change and the spread will increase.
 What we saw is that while the mean does often change, the exact opposite happens for the spread: it decreases.
-Moreover, the stronger the rattling, the stronger is the decrease in spread.
+Moreover, the stronger the perturbation, the stronger is the decrease in spread.
+This phenomenon can be understood by referring to how the behavior of entanglement of a quantum state depends on its entanglement content, when perturbed.
+We performed this analysis for sets of two-qubit pure states having different amounts of entanglement - with finite precision - and when the disorder is inserted in a single state parameter and, separately, in four parameters.
+We observed that when perturbed, there is a large probability for a state with an entanglement lower (higher) than the ``average entanglement'' to jump to one with more (less) entanglement than in the parent state.
+Here, the average entanglement is the mean entanglement of Haar uniformly distributed states in the entire relevant Hilbert space.
+And this leads to a clustering effect, driving the disorder-affected system to have a low dispersion in the entanglement distribution.
 We believe that the results will be of importance for considerations in quantum technologies as well as for understanding the black hole information paradox.